6 Ways to Tell If Someone Is a True Prophet

-Have you ever wondered how people in Bible times were able to tell if their prophets were actually from God?
+Have you ever wondered how people in Bible times were able to tell whether their prophets were actually from God?
+How did they know that people like Abraham, Daniel, Amos, Joseph, Jeremiah, Samuel, or Elisha were prophets?

-Who is a false prophet and how to identify one
+What a false prophet is and how to identify one

 A false prophet is someone who claims to have received a message from God, but in reality, their message is meant to deceive others (regardless of their ultimate intentions).